ALIENHHY/ALIENHHY.github.io/_pages/Others.md

 {% include base_path %}

-* I enjoy traveling and fishing, as well as indoor games like billiards, mahjong, chess and go!
+* I enjoy traveling and fishing, as well as indoor games like billiards, mahjong, chess and go!😊
 * I love sports!
-I am a member of school basketball & badminton teams, and I’m also a beginner in table tennis!
+I am a member of school basketball & badminton teams, and I’m also a beginner in table tennis!😂
-* I am a fan of the Chinese national football team, Argentina, FCB, PSG, Inter Miami, Cavaliers, and Lakers!
+* I am a fan of the Chinese national football team, Argentina, FCB, PSG, Inter Miami, Cavaliers, and Lakers!😘
-* I enjoy music, especially folk songs, but I'm not good at singing.
+* I enjoy music, especially folk songs, but I'm not good at singing.😢

 Documenting my Fall 2025 Master's Applications
 ---